In-person events

 In this interactive session you will learn the pros and cons of different routes to publication.
 We will highlight some of the pitfalls so you can chose the route that is right for you.

 Whether you find a publisher or self-publish, the process has many stages.
-Learn what these are, what is involved, and what you can do yourself.
+Learn what these are, what is involved, which of the tasks you can do yourself.
 We will explain the important elements of creating a good product: editing, interior-file creation and cover-file creation.
-We will give you a realistic idea of how much your book might make and when you should (or should not!) pay for skilled help.
+We will give you a realistic idea of how much money your book might make and when you should (or should not!) pay for skilled help.

 By the end of the session you will know what jobs are involved in publishing and you will have a personal action plan.